 Asbestos was often used to build ships throughout most of the 20th century, and far too many men and women who fought for our country were exposed to dangerous asbestos particles either as shipbuilders or at sea as sailors in the Navy.

 Between the years of 1930 and 1970, almost every ship commissioned by the United States Navy was packed with several tons of asbestos in the engine and fire rooms walls and doors as well as the piping and ship’s equipment.

-While the U.S. Naval veterans have suffered the hardest hit from asbestos exposure, members of our other military branches were not spared exposures to asbestos, and the subsequent diagnosis of mesothelioma.
+While the rate of U.S. Navy asbestos exposure is highest, members of our other military branches were not spared exposures to asbestos, and the subsequent diagnosis of mesothelioma.

 You may have encountered asbestos during your service if you:

 - Worked in or served in U.S. Navy ships or shipbuilding during 1930 to 1970.

 - Served in the U.S. Army and fulfilled duties including milling, pipefitting, shipyard work, mining, insulation work, carpentry, demolition of old building and construction, flooring and roofing installation.

 - In addition, U.S. Army barracks may have been built with asbestos until 1970.
 Past 1970, older barracks may have still contained asbestos.